 Dr. Schuhmann completed her medical studies in Ireland and further pursued medical training in the UK.
 With a keen interest in interventional bronchoscopy, Dr. Schuhman was an ERS fellow at the Thoraxklinik-Heildeberg in Germany where she became involved in teaching junior doctors with the support of different simulation systems.
 Nowadays, she is a respiratory physician at the same institution where she is also actively involved in setting up ERS courses.

-As an ERS member, Dr. Shuhmann is highly invested in the skills workshops at the annual ERS Congress.
+As an ERS member, Dr. Schuhmann is highly invested in the skills workshops at the annual ERS Congress.
 She has also played a significant role in the development of the ERS EBUS curriculum as well as the teaching and evaluation of different parts of this training programme.
-In sum, Dr. Shuhmann's work speak to her passion for teaching junior doctors as well as her strong belief in the value of simulation training to teach new techniques to large and diverse groups of colleagues.
+In sum, Dr. Schuhmann's work speak to her passion for teaching junior doctors as well as her strong belief in the value of simulation training to teach new techniques to large and diverse groups of colleagues.